 - (1) All pipes, valves, cocks, pipe fittings, valve operating rods and handles are to be effectively secured and adequately protected for those liable to be damaged, and for those installed in cargo holds and chain lockers.
 Where a casing is provided for protection, it is to be so constructed as to be easily removed for inspection. - (2) All pipes including bilge, air and sounding pipes in refrigerating spaces are to be well insulated so that water in pipes may not freeze.
-[See Guidance] - (3) For pipes arranged in the positions inaccessible for maintenance and inspection, due consideration such as corrosion protection is to be given to prevent corrosion. - (4) Seawater pipes located in cargo holds and in other spaces where pipes may be subject to impacts (e.g. fish holds, chain lockers), are to be protected from mechanical damage.
-(2020)
+[See Guidance] - (3) For pipes arranged in the positions inaccessible for maintenance and inspection, due consideration such as corrosion protection is to be given to prevent corrosion. - (4) Seawater pipes in cargo holds for dry cargoes, including cargo spaces of container ships, ro-ro ships, are to be protected from impact of cargo where they are liable to be damaged.
+(2022)